cncf/contribute/README.md

 Contribution Guides to the CNCF Ecosystem
 =========================================

 Welcome!
 Are you interested in contributing to one of CNCF hosted projects?
-This repository should help you contains information and guidelines about contributions to CNCF projects.
+This repository should help you.
+It contains information and guidelines about contributions to CNCF projects.

 CNCF offers multiple ways to start contributing to the CNCF ecosystem, including either foundation-wide and project-wide opportunities.